Cauda Equina Syndrome Claims

 Clinical negligence cases can take a long time, because the issues at stake are often complicated.
 Claims involving cauda equina syndrome are especially difficult because proof is so important, and we need to gather evidence from leading independent medical experts, who often have long waiting lists.

-However, we will ensure your case moves forward as quickly as possible and keep you updated every step of the way.
+It is difficult to estimate exactly how long a compensation claim will take until we have had a chance to review the specifics of the case.
+However, we will always strive to ensure your case moves forward as quickly as possible, and to keep you updated every step of the way.

 Q